Travel to the UK during Covid-19: What you need to know before you go - Local News 8

 Residents of England are permitted to stay overnight elsewhere in the country (in groups of up to six, or a larger group if all those present are from no more than two households) in self-contained accommodation, such as private holiday lets.
 Hotels, hostels and B&Bs are also permitted to reopen in England.

-Travel within England is permitted, as is travel abroad in line with the traffic light system outlined above.
+Travel within the UK is allowed, as is travel abroad, in line with the traffic light system outlined above.

 On July 19, English rules regarding social distancing, face masks and limits on gatherings are set to be removed.